twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 4 Notes.md

 - Does not include used goods
 	- new textbook ✅
 	- sold to friend 🚫
-**Final good or service**: one that is purchased by its final user and is not included in the prodution of any other good or service.
+**Final good or service**: one that is purchased by its final user and is not included in the production of any other good or service.
 - ex: hamburgers

 **Intermediate goods**: a good or service that is an input into another good or service